All Episodes

 I think you're absolutely right again.

-And uh I would say if you're talking about foreign interference, the Russians from what we know use social media in a s in a sense in a way that probably many foreign countries do, as well as in a disguised sense, the way our own U.S. government does, an American citizen.
+And I would say if you're talking about foreign interference, the Russians, from what we know, use social media in a sense, in a way that probably many foreign countries do, as well as in a disguised sense, the way our own U.S. government does and American citizens.

-But what what you s as you say is not reported or underreported, the fact that a Yemeni born, I guess British citizen, Christopher Steele, was able to get his foreign intelligence that came from Russian sources into the hands of the FBI, used to get a wiretap on a U.S. citizen is a Much to me a much bigger deal.
+But as you say, is not reported or underreported, the fact that a Yemeni-born, I guess, British citizen, Christopher Steele, was able to get his foreign intelligence that came from Russian sources into the hands of the FBI, used to get a wiretap on a U.S. citizen is a much, to me, a much bigger deal.

-So if you're talking about foreign interference, there is, I think, a much stronger line on other down other paths that haven't been widely reported.
+So if you're talking about foreign interference, there is, I think, a much stronger line down other paths that haven't been widely reported.

-In all the years that the year and a half or or thereabouts that the media's been investigating Trump Russia collusion, can you cite any evidence that it existed?
+In all the years that the year and a half or thereabouts that the media has been investigating Trump-Russia collusion, can you cite any evidence that it existed?

 No, there is none.